Retirement doesn’t mean you have to stop working.

 Remember that many employers have a waiting period before you can contribute to a company-sponsored retirement plan.
 The plan may have a vesting schedule, as well.

-If you’re at least 70-1/2 or will be soon, ask your employer how the plan handles required minimum distributions.
-You might not have to take RMDs from the plan while you’re employed.
+If you're at least age 72 (age 70½ if you were born before July 1, 1949) or will be soon, ask your employer how the plan handles required minimum distributions (RMDs).
+You might not have to take RMDs from the plan while you're employed.

 Are you considering going into business for yourself?
 Think carefully before using your retirement savings to fund it.